Biplobi Shainik Sangstha: Taher–Zia split

+Dissolution

 Within a few weeks of the 7 November coup, Zia had the leaders of the uprising arrested.
 On 23 November, Abu Taher's brother, Flight Sergeant Abu Yusuf Khan was arrested.
 When Abu Taher tried to contact Zia, he was not available.
 Instead, the Deputy Chief Martial Law Administrator, Major General Hussain Muhammad Ershad, spoke with him.
 Ershad informed Taher that the arrest of his brother was a police matter, which Ershad knew nothing about.

 On 24 November, Taher himself was arrested and taken to Dhaka Central Jail.
-He was accused of 'instigating indiscipline' among the soldiers and organising a 'socialist revolution'.
+He was accused of "instigating indiscipline" among the soldiers and organising a "socialist revolution".
 A total of 33 people were put on trial, including: